allgreed/kasprowicz.pro/content/posts/pointing-frontend-to-backend.md

 tags = []
 +++

-## Abstract

 You've got your backend, a marvelous piece of code sitting comfortably in a container.
 And there it is - a beautiful frontend.
 The drop-in shadow on the buttons just makes you want to lick them.
 Of course it's containerized as well.
 And the problem arises: how can the frontend know where the backend is?
 The only problem with static frontends in that regard is that they are... well... static.
-Seams trivial but this is a surprisingly annoying one.
+Seams trivial, but this is a surprisingly annoying one - partly because it occurs in the JS-land yet requires a devops mindset to solve reasonably.

 ## A nope